MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 ## Supported deployments

-Microsoft has developed NTFS specifically for general-purpose use with a wide range of configurations and workloads, however for customers specially requiring the availability, resiliency, and/or scale that ReFS provides, Microsoft supports ReFS for use under the following configurations and scenarios.
+Microsoft has developed NTFS specifically for general-purpose use with a wide range of configurations and workloads.
+For customers specially requiring the availability, resiliency, and/or scale that ReFS provides, Microsoft supports ReFS for use with the following configurations and scenarios:

 > [!NOTE]
 > All ReFS supported configurations must use [Windows Server Catalog](https://www.WindowsServerCatalog.com) certified hardware and meet application requirements.

+> [!IMPORTANT]
+> If you plan to use ReFS for Cluster Shared Volumes (CSVs), please see [Use Cluster Shared Volumes in a failover cluster](../../failover-clustering/failover-cluster-csvs.md) for important information.

 ### Storage Spaces Direct